josedelavalle/portfolioDashboard/README.md

 4) The 50 US States, searchable, and with state flags.
 Filter returned states with a fuzzy search.
 Drill down to your desired state for iconic image of selected state with a list of counties within.
 Further filter counties through input.
 Button provided to display a Google Map at center (lat/long) of pertainable county.
 Click on county name to open new tab with a redirection to that counties official website.

+5) Datepicker allows you to explore NASA's Pic of the Day API.
+Also choose from MARS Rover Curiosity and Opportunity to see pictures from the Red Planet captured on that given day.
+Satelite imagery is also available for an entered location (or defaulting to browser location).
+Finally a Sound Cloud widget has been embedded to hear the sound of a probe entering Juniter's atmosphere.

-5) A summary page of who I am, what I do (and done), and an inline form for sending me an email.
+6) A summary page of who I am, what I do (and done), and an inline form for sending me an email.
 Feel free to drop me a line. =)

 J.DeLavalle 20170904